nortikin/sverchok/docs/contribute_small_things.rst

 Pull Requests
 =============

 A pull request (PR) is what you might consider a "formal suggested edit" to Sverchok.
 You do this either via the online Git tools provided by GitHub / or via GIT.
 Newcomers to git should probably user the online GitHub mechanisms for doing small edits.
-See GitHub's guide to PRs.
+See GitHub's guide to PRs ( https://help.github.com/articles/about-pull-requests/ ).

 We accept one-liner PRs, but might also reject them and instead add the same (or similar) code modifications to our own frequent PR streaks.
 We'll then add a comment in the commit to acknowledge your input.